-References are sources directly referred to in the running text and should be given a sequential number, starting at 1.
-The reference number should be included as close to the referenced text as possible and included as a number within square brackets.
+References are sources directly referred to in the running text and should be given a sequential number the first time the reference is mentioned in the text, starting at 1.
+The number should only be included the first time the reference is mentioned.
+The reference number should be included as close to the referenced text as possible and be included as a number within square brackets.
+The title of the document if stated, should be written in italics.